 Hello, my fellow photographer!

-The terms "bomb-diggity" and "stealth like a ninja" have both been used to describe me, if you want the Cliff Notes version.
-In all seriousness though, you can count on a punctual, reliable, unobtrusive, and flexible photographer who knows his stuff (400+ weddings and counting!), and has you and your clients' best interest in mind.
+I’ve been described as "bomb-diggity" and "stealth like a ninja" to give you the Cliff Notes version.
+In all seriousness though, you can count on a punctual, reliable, unobtrusive, and flexible photographer who knows his stuff (400+ weddings and counting), and has you and your clients' best interest in mind.
 I can be discreet (in true ninja fashion), or I can take charge and direct family members for group photos.
-I'm pretty low-key and relaxed, and generally do best when working together but not attached at the hip.
+I'm pretty go-with-the-flow, and generally do best when working together but not attached at the hip.
 I'm comfortable covering the bride or groom getting ready alone, photographing details while you're with the couple, getting candids/couples during cocktail hour, or stepping up as the main shooter if you're ill or have an accident.
 If you haven't already, please check out my wedding gallery to get a sense of my style.
 I also have full wedding galleries available upon request.
 As far as my expectations as your second shooter, they essentially mirror what I've outlined for my own second shooters below, so take a look at that section, and if you have different expectations or work in a wildly different manner, please let me know!

-I've had the opportunity to work with some truly talented professionals the past several years, and have photographed over 300 weddings and events, many of which as a second shooter.
-You're welcome to contact any of these great folks I regularly work with if you're interested in a reference (clicking their names will take you to their website):
+I've had the opportunity to work with some truly talented professionals over the course of my career and have photographed over 400 weddings and events, many of which as a second shooter.
+You're welcome to contact any of these great folks I’ve worked with if you're interested in a reference (clicking their names will take you to their website):

-I shoot with Canon gear; here's a peek inside my camera bag.
-This is what I bring to each and every wedding:
+I shoot with Canon and Godox gear; here's a peek inside my camera bag:

 RF 15-35mm f/2.8L IS